shellpad/shellpad.nvim/README.md

 ```

 ## Motivation
-I wrote this because while the :term and :r! commands are quite nice, I found myself working in a slightly different way.
+I wrote this because while Tmux, :term and :r! commands are quite nice, I found myself working in a slightly different way.

+### Differences with the Tmux:
+- There is no builtin communication between a Tmux pane and NeoVim.
+It can be quite complicated to setup a way to a text (eg filename) that is outputed from a command in a Tmux pane to NeoVim.
+- There is no way to further process the output of a command in a Tmux pane.
+You will have to either copy-paste or save the buffer and open it in NeoVim.
+With :Shell, you have access to all NeoVim features for further processing the output.
+- In Tmux, the output of each command is appended to the previous one.
+This makes it hard to figure out if a search match belongs to a previous command or the last command.
+So, in effect you will have to either clear history of the Tmux pane, or exit the pane and create a new one.
+With :Shell, each command output has its own buffer.

 ### Differences with the :term command:
 - :term has colors and gets user input. :Shell has no pty hence no colors and is only useful for non-interactive commands.
 (Pty is disabled to make sure lines are not wrapped as mentioned in the next item)